soroushkavousi/DotNetPotion/src/DotNetPotion/ScopeServicePack/README.md

-# ScopedTaskRunner
+# ScopeService

-The `ScopedTaskRunner` service enables you to execute a task in a new thread within a new Service Provider scope.
+The `ScopeService` service enables you to execute a task in a new thread within a new Service Provider scope.

 <br/>